top of page

 Concept Design

-In this first stage of the process, the Architect nuts out the brief in the first meeting with the client then goes away and comes back with a number of initial rough concepts that fulfil that brief.
-Over the course of the concept design period, these rough early designs are distilled down into a single solution before proceeding to the next stage.
-Usually, during this time, a detailed measure up of the existing property occurs by the Architect (internally) and possibly a land surveyor (externally) if the best solution looks like extending the property boundary.
-At this early stage the Architect will also review all the council overlays on the site and ascertain whether there are any extra local council requirements on top of the requirements from the Building Code and Regulations.
-In some instances a Town Planning permit may be required which is an additional Architectural Service and a lengthy process in itself.
+In the first part of the process, the Architect gets to know the client’s needs during the initial meeting and then takes some time to brainstorm a few initial ideas that match those needs.
+As the concept design period unfolds, these early designs are refined into a single, polished solution before moving on to the next phase.
+During this time, the Architect typically does a thorough assessment of the current property (either internally or with the help of a land surveyor if the best solution involves expanding the property boundaries).
+At this early stage, the Architect also checks out all the council regulations and overlays on the site to see if there are any additional local requirements beyond the Building Code and Regulations.
+Sometimes, a Town Planning permit might be needed, which is an extra step and can be quite time-consuming.

-Unlike some other design practices, we start from day one with computer modelling (in addition to drawing and sketching).
-We believe a good working 3d computer model is paramount to the process of understanding even the early stages of how the design will look and feel.
-It also ensures we are on the same page as the client from the very beginning as it makes these concepts come to life.
-Imagine being able to walk through and visualise even very early concepts of your design!
-This is even possible in VR.
+Unlike some other design approaches, we kick things off right away with computer modeling (alongside drawing and sketching).
+We think a solid 3D computer model is key to understanding even the initial stages of how the design will look and feel.
+It also helps us align with the client from the start, bringing these concepts to life.
+Can you imagine being able to walk through and visualize even the earliest versions of your design?
+This is even possible in VR!

-At Concept Design the Architect can suggest finishes, appliances and fittings but the process is still very organic.
-It’s usually wise at this stage to engage a Cost Planner to do an early analysis of the design and make sure the project is sticking to the budget.
-Once everyone is happy with the initial overall concept it’s off to stage 2…
+At Concept Design, the Architect can suggest finishes, appliances, and fittings, but the process remains flexible.
+It’s usually a good idea to bring in a Cost Planner at this point to do an early analysis of the design and ensure the project stays within budget.
+Once everyone is satisfied with the overall concept, we move on to stage 2!

 Design Development

-Here the design gets further refined.
-Spaces are moulded and perfected.
-More finishes, fixtures and lighting elements are added.
-Details of how things go together begin to emerge and cabinetry starts growing doors and handles.
-The model is looking much more detailed and the client can take a virtual tour through the design getting a real sense of what the final spaces will be like.
-The Architect also begins to do accurate computer renderings of the interior spaces.
+Now, the design really takes shape!
+The spaces are being shaped and polished, and we’re adding more finishes, fixtures, and lighting.
+You can start to see how everything will fit together, and the cabinetry is starting to grow doors and handles.
+The model is getting more detailed, and the client can take a virtual tour to get a feel for what the final spaces will look like.
+The Architect is also starting to create accurate computer renderings of the interior spaces.

-At this stage, the Architect will provide recommendations for further consultants particularly the Structural Engineer to have some early input in the design.
-At all stages, the Architect must also constantly compare the design to a large catalogue relevant regulations and standards to ensure they are incorporated into the concept.
-A Building Surveyor is engaged to ensure the building meets compliance and remains on the project until the very end.
-The building must also achieve an overall 6-star energy rating.
-This is where the Energy Rater comes in to crunch the numbers, run simulations and make sure the design is energy efficient.
-Consultants are usually engaged directly by the client on the Architect’s recommendation.
-Further details about roles of consultants can be found here: http://bit.ly/RNAcons
+At this point, the Architect will suggest consulting with other experts, especially the Structural Engineer, to get their input early on in the design.
+Throughout the process, the Architect will keep comparing the design to a large catalog of relevant regulations and standards to make sure they’re all included.
+A Building Surveyor is also hired to ensure the building complies with all regulations and stays on the project until the end.
+The building needs to achieve an overall 6-star energy rating, which is where the Energy Rater comes in to calculate the numbers, run simulations, and make sure the design is energy-efficient.
+Consultants are usually recommended by the Architect to the client.
+You can find more information about the roles of consultants here: http://bit.ly/RNAcons

 Contract (Construction) Documentation

-The drawing sets and specifications go out to tender (usually to 3 builders).
-After 1 month costings are received back from the builders and the tenders are compared.
-The architect will meet with the client and make a recommendation.
-Often the tenders require some negotiation to bring them closer into line with the client’s budget.
-Note that this can be a lengthy process if re-documentation is required.
+We’ll send out the drawing sets and specifications for tendering (usually to three builders).
+After a month, we’ll get back the cost estimates from the builders and compare the tenders.
+The Architect will then meet with the client to give them a recommendation.
+Often, the tenders need a bit of negotiation to align with the client’s budget.
+Keep in mind that this can be a lengthy process if we need to re-document everything.

-Once the client and the builder are happy, we proceed to contract signing and we can start building!
-The normal building contract we use for housing at RNA is the ABIC SW H. This is a contract specifically designed to be administered by an Architect on the client’s behalf.
-One of the key advantages of this contract is that it ensures quality is taken right through the build.
+Once the client and the builder are on the same page, we’ll move forward with the contract signing, and we can start building!
+The standard building contract we use for housing at RNA is the ABIC SW H. This contract is specifically designed to be managed by an Architect on the client’s behalf.
+One of the main benefits of this contract is that it ensures quality is maintained throughout the construction process.

 Construction and Contract Administration